"A Journey Through Time: Unraveling the Key Moments That Shaped Our Story."

 - ‘Hope Dealers’ inaugural concert in December 2016; the first of its kind in the church.

-- The Church was suddenly locked out of the Lancaster House venue, prompting a move to Avonmouth and continuing its practice of holding services in various venues and luxury hotels.
+- The church lost the Lancaster House premises, prompting a move to Avonmouth and continuing its practice of holding services in various venues and luxury hotels.

 2017/2018